Probing Majorana bound states via a pn-junction containing a quantum dot: Model

-with the light-matter-interaction energy $g$.
-This describes the emission (absorption) of photons with a given polarization $P$ due to recombination (creation) of an electron and a hole, whose spins are quantized along the magnetic field.
-We assume that this axis corresponds to the high symmetry axis of the QD so that the total angular momentum along this axis commutes with the Hamiltonian.
+with the light-matter-interaction energy $g$, which is a dipole matrix element.
+It depends on the overlap of the electron and hole wave function and gives rise to selection rules for optical transitions (see for instance \cite{Lodahl2015}).
+Eq. \eqref{eq:Hrec} describes the emission (absorption) of photons with a given polarization $P$ due to recombination (creation) of an electron and a hole, whose spins are quantized along the magnetic field.
+We assume that this axis corresponds to the high symmetry axis of the QD so that the total angular momentum along this axis commutes with the Hamiltonian, i.e. photons emitted in this direction are circularly polarized.
 The form of $V_{\text{rec}}$ then holds for emission along this axis (see for instance \cite{SelectionRules}).
 Photons emitted in other directions would lead to different photon polarizations and $V_{\text{rec}}$ would have to be adjusted accordingly \cite{Gywat,Cerletti}.